build-your-own-internet/byoi/chapters/glossary.md

 ## host

 A "host" is a machine that does not route packets.
-There are to sub-types of hosts: `clients`, which only originate requests on a network, and `servers` which only respond to network requests on a network.
+There are two sub-types of hosts: `clients`, which only originate requests on a network, and `servers` which only respond to network requests on a network.

 ## interface